seanbradley/Reality/README.md

-# Reality
+# MODELS OF REALITY -- 10,000 BC TO 2030 AD

-This repo merely contains a scatterplot that summarizes the key takeaways from a conversation with ChatGPT 4.0 about the historical and projected nature of major models or maps of human reality and/or consciousness.
+This repo contains a scatterplot and findings that summarize the key takeaways from a conversation I had with ChatGPT 4.0 in mid-April 2023 about the historical and projected nature of major models or maps of human reality and/or consciousness.

+## CATEGORIES

 The following categorical groupings of philosophical / scientific / religious paradigms were discussed.